quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 0x00000001.
 When the server then parses the client's Version Information, the server MUST validate that the client's Chosen Version matches the version in use for the connection.
 If the two differ, the server MUST close the connection with a version negotiation error.
-For example: if a server receives the client's Version Information over QUIC version 1 (as indicated by the Version field of the Long Header packets that carried the transport parameters) and the client's Chosen Version is not set to 0x00000001, the server will close the connection
+For example, if a server receives the client's Version Information over QUIC version 1 (as indicated by the Version field of the Long Header packets that carried the transport parameters) and the client's Chosen Version is not set to 0x00000001, the server will close the connection